Robust experimental data assimilation for the Spalart-Allmaras turbulence model: Methodology

 \subsection{Calibration metrics}

 The $X$ matrix is calibrated in an iterative manner as discussed in section \ref{cal_loop_secion}.
-The performance of the calibration is monitored using the change in $X$ each iterations, specifically, as $\Delta X^i = mean(|X^i-X^{i-1}|)$ for $i^{it}$ iteration.
+The performance of the calibration is monitored using the change in $X$ each iteration, specifically, as $\Delta X^i = mean(|X^i-X^{i-1}|)$ for $i^{th}$ iteration.
 The EnKF loop is run for 30 iterations.
 Figure \ref{residuals} shows $\Delta X$ vs. iterations.
-The $\Delta X^{30} =0.003$ at the end of the EnKF deployment is considered acceptable for convergence.
+The $\Delta X^{30} =0.0038$ at the end of the EnKF deployment is considered acceptable for convergence.
 This is also evident from \ref{senstivity}, where such small changes in $X$ do not result in any variation of the QOI.

-The mean of the members of the posterior $X^p$ is obtained as: $b = 1.38$, $ \sigma = 0.97$, $C_{w2} = 0.78$, $C_{w3} = 0.67$, and $C_{v1} = 8.26$.
+The mean of the members of the posterior $X^p$ is obtained as: $b = 1.39$, $ \sigma = 0.97$, $C_{w2} = 0.78$, $C_{w3} = 0.67$, and $C_{v1} = 8.24$.
 The plots of $C_{b1}$ and $f_{w}$ using the calibrated coefficients are given in figure \ref{fw_cb}a and \ref{fw_cb}b.
 In figure \ref{fw_cb}b, the mapping (NN) of $f_w$ from the study of Bin et al. \cite{bin2023data} is also compared to the current mapping.
 From here it can be concluded that the $f_w$ in Eq \ref{fw_1} provides enough flexibility to learn new mappings by changing $C_{w2}$ and $C_{w3}$.

-This further supports the hypothesis of Ray et al. \cite{ray2018robust}, regarding the inadequacies in coefficients rather than model itself.
+In terms of computational costs, each of the 30 iterations utilized 5 different sets of SA coefficients, resulting in 150 CFD runs on a mesh with approximately 13,000 cells for the BFS.
+The calibration was parallelized by assigning one core to each of the five CFD simulations.
+Although the parallelization used in this study is relatively straightforward, improved load-balancing methods can be employed to accelerate convergence.